thomashartm/docker-xsstrike/README.md

 	chmod u+x run.sh

-The following command builds checks out XSSStrike v2.0 into the local app directory and the builds the docker image.
+The following command builds checks out XSSStrike v2.0 into the local app directory.
 It will replace the app directory if there is already one.

+	./run.sh install

+Build the docker image

 	./run.sh build

 Starts the container in interactive mode and triggers the scanner.
+The image has to be build first.

 	./run.sh scan

+## Help

+Just use the run.sh script without parameters to see all options

+	./run.sh

+## License

+It's just a dumb script ...
+licensed under the WTFPL (DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE - Version 2)